DewofyourYouth/DewofyourYouth.github.io/_posts/2021-01-10-first-impressions-of-fsharp.md

 I suppose this is similar to SQL.
 Similarly, `!=` is not used to show inequality but rather `<>`.

-Also, in F# you don't have to declare the type - F# figures that out for you.
-Apparently, this can even happen after instanciation.
+Also, in F# you don't have to declare the type.
+F# figures the type out for you.
+But apparently, this can happen even after you declare something.
+For example:

 ```fsharp
 // This is a function that adds two things together